-Students, for whom the First Year Core is waived, are not eligible to apply for the Geriatric Social Work Education Consortium, Inter-University Consortium, or CalSWEC Child Welfare stipends.
+Students, for whom the First Year Core is waived, are not eligible to apply for the Geriatric Social Work Education Consortium or Inter-University Consortium stipend.

 A conditionally classified or fully classified student must maintain a minimum GPA of 3.0 on all courses taken subsequent to admission.
 In addition, a GPA of 3.0 must be maintained in all courses required for the degree.
 A student will be eligible for advancement to candidacy for the degree after successfully completing 6 units of graduate level courses in Social Work.

 The California State University, Long Beach requirement for full-time status as a graduate student is 9 weighted units.
-Part-time students pursuing the MSW degree must take at least 4 semesters of at least 3 courses or 9 units.
+Students in the three-year MSW Program must take at least 4 semesters of at least 3 courses or 9 units.
 Students who wish to complete the MSW degree in 2 years must take an overload of 6 units for 4 semesters or 15 units a semester.

 Plan A: (two years)

 Plan B: Advanced Standing

 Second Year Coursework:

 Distance Education CYF Plan: (three years)

 The Master of Social Work degree offers opportunity for study in two areas of concentration: Children, Youth and Families or Older Adults and Families.
 The concentrations reflect two major areas of social concern and programs in our society.